• Skip to primary navigation

 I use my leftover lavender all the time.
 While I keep jars of it around my house, my kids keep sachets in the car to keep it smelling wonderful too.

-How to Make a Balloon Bouquet and Lavender Sachet
+How to Make a Balloon Bouquet with Lavender Sachet

 Woman cutting out a heart shape to iron on a muslin bag.